urbit/urbit.org-reloaded/content/blog/value-of-address-space-pt3.md

 Locked vs. Unlocked Addresses –

 At present, the majority of Urbit address space is locked by smart contracts.
-When Urbit address space was first registered on the Ethereum blockchain, this unlocking mechanism was put in place to prevent the market from being flooded.
+When Urbit address space was first registered on the Ethereum blockchain, this unlocking mechanism was put in place to prevent the network from being flooded with users.
 A young Urbit network in which all of the address space had been unlocked would be exposed to attacks by bots and spammers.
 Scarcity, on the other hand, encourages good behavior as it increases the cost to spam.

 A locked star is held in a contract and can neither be booted nor issue planets.
 The lockup contracts can be examined on [GitHub](https://github.com/urbit/azimuth).